peitaw22/facetts/README.md

 ## Introduction
 * This repository provides an inplementation of facetts.
 * This is an algorithm for estimating cardinality in inner product spaces
+* As for the details about facetts, please read our IEEE Open Journal of the Computer Society paper,
+Cardinality Estimation in Inner Product Space

 ## Environment
 * Linux OS (Ubuntu)